 Protects cardiovascular health

 A small cup of green tea every day can lower the risk of various kinds of cardiovascular disease, such as the accumulation of cholesterol, and circulatory disorders.

 According to research published in Current Medicinal Chemistry, its antioxidant substances, specifically catechins, can lower the risk of blood clots, reduce clogging of the arteries, and help prevent the build-up of lipids in the blood.

 As a result, its consumption is also associated with a lower risk of conditions such as heart attacks, strokes, thrombosis, and angina pectoris, among others.

 The antioxidants in green tea create a protective barrier against the harmful effects of cell degeneration.
 They also stimulate the activity of neurons.
 According to research published in the journal Molecules, green tea may help to prevent and treat neurodegenerative diseases, including cognitive dysfunction and memory loss.

 Prevents kidney stones

-A little green tea every day is a good way to reduce the risk of renal calcification and kidney stones.
+A little green tea every day can help prevent renal calcification and kidney stones.
 In addition, according to a study published in the Journal of Urology, its extracts reduce the production and size of calcium oxalate sediments.
-These are the sediments that sit in the kidneys and lead to stones.
+These sediments settle in the kidneys and form kidney stones.

 Visit this article: 7 Warning Signs of Kidney Disease